tuxerrante/knowledge/docs/entrepreneurship/the-almanack-of-naval-ravikant.md

 the moment of suffering—when you’re in pain—is a moment of truth.
 It is a moment where you’re forced to embrace reality the way it actually is

 To be honest speak wothout identity.
 Do not self-identify in anything.

+Almost all biases are time-saving heuristics.
+For important decisions, discard memory and identity, and focus on the problem.